hunnybunscode/denali/nifi/README.md

 ### Troubleshooting

-1. If there are any issues, check the logs located at `$NIFI_HOME/logs`.
+1. If there are any issues with the NiFi, check the logs located at `$NIFI_HOME/logs`.
+2. If you make changes to the LaunchTemplate resource in the template after the deployment, follow the steps 2 and 3 above to set the Auto Scaling Group to use the default version of the LaunchTemplate and create another image.
+3. If you add additional nodes to an existing cluster, it requires manual process to synchronize authorizations.xml, users.xml, and flow.json.gz across all nodes, both existing and new.

 ### Future Enhancements:

-1. Implement S3-based NiFi binary distribution and DoD CA bundle.
-2. Create a NiFi user and specify it bootstrap.conf
+1. Create a NiFi user and specify it bootstrap.conf
-3. Run NiFi as a service
+2. Run NiFi as a service
-4. Customize repos.
+3. Customize repos.
-5. Add NiFi Registry
+4. Add NiFi Registry
-6. Specify heap size in bootstrap.conf?
+5. Specify heap size in bootstrap.conf?

 ## 4. Access NiFi cluster